replicable/ai-reg/README.md

 # ai-reg

-Supporting materials for "AI Law Risker than AI: A Critical Review of the EU’s Proposed AI Regulation"
+Supporting materials for "Heterogeneity of AI-induced Societal Harms and the Failure of Omnibus AI Laws"

-Word2vec vectors are available at: https://www.kaggle.com/sangchulpark/word2vec-from-wikipedia-sep-2021.